therealgone/Electron-Setup/README.md

     },
   },
 ])
-🛠 Tech Stack Summary
+🛠 Tech Stack
-Category	Tools Used
+Category	Tools/Technologies
-Frontend	React, TypeScript, Tailwind, Vite Backend/Main	Electron (Main process, bundled separately) Build Tools	Vite, Electron Builder, TSC
+Frontend	React, TypeScript, Tailwind CSS, Vite
+Main Process	Electron (TypeScript, separate bundle) Build Tools	Vite, Electron Builder, TSC
-Linting	ESLint with TypeScript + React plugins
+Linting	ESLint (+ TypeScript, React Rules)
 Testing	Playwright (E2E), Vitest (unit)
-Packaging	electron-builder (supports Windows, MacOS, Linux builds)
+Packaging	electron-builder (Win, MacOS, Linux)
 🧪 Testing
 bash
-Copy code
-npm run test:unit     # Unit tests with Vitest npm run test:e2e      # E2E tests with Playwright
+npm run test:unit     # Unit tests with Vitest npm run test:e2e      # End-to-end tests with Playwright 📦 Build for Production
-🚀 Build Production App
 Windows: npm run dist:win

 Mac (ARM64): npm run dist:mac

 Linux: npm run dist:linux

+The outputs are ready for distribution, thanks to electron-builder.

 💡 Why This Template?
-Whenever you want to start a new Electron app with full frontend power (React, Tailwind, TS), just clone or pull this template.
-It’s a solid, clean, production-ready base.
-You don’t have to deal with separate boilerplate for React and Electron—it’s all combined and ready to scale.
+Whenever you want to start a new Electron app with React, Tailwind, and TypeScript, just clone this repo.
+No need to set up separate boilerplate for Electron and React, or struggle with build tools, configs, or testing — it’s all here and ready for you to scale.

+🙏 Credits
 Made with ❤️ by Jeevan